whitecyberduck/whitecyberduck/README.md

 - 👋 Hi, I’m @whitecyberduck
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in infomation security
-- 🌱 I’m currently learning hacking
 - 📫 How to reach me on Twitter @whitecyberduck

 <!---